-Wondering how to travel with chronic illness?
-This post gives you 12 tips for traveling with chronic illness.
+Wondering how to go on vacation while suffering from chronic illness?
+This article offers you twelve useful tips for traveling with chronic illness.

 We recently took the family on a spring break trip to Florida so I thought I’d share a little about our trip with you.
 I took my laptop on the trip thinking I’d write along the way, but between being so busy and feeling pretty wiped out from the fast pace, it simply didn’t happen.